 If the injured patient was younger than six years old when the malpractice occurred, then the parents or guardians of the child have until the child turns eight to sue for medical malpractice.
 These years can go by quickly, and it can often take a full two or three years for a medical malpractice case to go through the system.

 Even if the standard statute of limitations expires, thanks to the discovery rule, people can still sue for medical malpractice when they have problems.
-This applies even if problems don’t arise until later in their lives.
 Cases include instances where patients had surgical equipment left inside of their bodies which aren’t discovered until they get an X-ray years after the procedure or cases where a later medical issue demonstrates the negligence of the physician.

 It’s important not only to get your symptoms checked out but also to take legal steps to make sure you have the best chances of recovering a potential medical malpractice settlement.

-No matter what your situation is, there is a time limit during which your medical malpractice case must be filed.
+No matter your situation, there is a time limit during which your medical malpractice case must be filed.
 Because of the complicated nature of these cases, it’s best to have an expert help you with your case.
-For decades, Indianapolis-area victims have turned to WKW for medical malpractice justice.